Studying abroad is your gateway to the world.

 You’ll have plenty of questions (and you may feel a little overwhelmed) as you prepare to study abroad.

-Connect with the Global Engagement Office (GEO) for answers and support.
+Connect with Study Abroad for answers and support.

 We’ll take you through program advising and processing, and a pre-departure orientation to experience you're embarking on.